BryantCabrera/relocater/README.md

 ## A. Description
 Relocater is a single-page CRUD app that *caters* to a user's relocation needs.
+Relocater was made to aggregate and compare relevant data for California county's and help inform a user's decision to relocate.
 The app determines what salary he/she/they/zhe needs to make in order to maintain the same lifestyle in a new county.
 The calculation is based on the user's current salary, current county's median income, and selected county's median income.

+Link to deployed app: [https://github.com/BryantCabrera/relocater](https://github.com/BryantCabrera/relocater)

 ```
 Relocater was built in 5 days by: